Saaam1607/Dynamic-Slicing-and-Visualization-through-WebApp/README.md

 ```BASH
 node server.js
 ```
-Once the web app is running we can open a browser and go to the following address to access the web app:
+Once the web app is running, open a browser and go to the following address to access the web app:
 ```BASH
 http://192.168.56.2:8081
 ```